Dracaena singularis

 Dracaena singularis is a species of succulent plant in the genus Dracaena native to Ethiopia, Kenya, and Tanzania.
-Mistakenly placed in the genus Boophane at first, by the 1980s the plant was corrected to be in the genus Sanseviera, until that entire genus was merged with Dracaena.
-The species is named singularis since at its mature size, it has only a single leaf up to 1.8 m in length, while in a juvenile state it displays small rosettes of several leaves.
+Initially mistakenly placed in the genus Boophane at first, by the 1980s the plant was reclassified into the genus Sanseviera, until that entire genus was merged with Dracaena.
+The species is named singularis because at its mature size, it has only a single leaf up to 1.8 m in length, while in a juvenile state it displays small rosettes of several leaves.